nkill-star/Full-Stack-Netflix-Clone/README.md

 ✅ Responsive design for desktop and mobile

-🧰 Tech Stack
+💻 Tech Stack

-React
+⚛️ React – For building the UI

-HTML & CSS
+🧾 HTML & CSS – For layout and styling

-Firebase
+🔥 Firebase – For authentication and hosting

-TMDB API
+🎞️ TMDB API – For movie and TV show data

 Screenshots